-The Geo2Grid software utility provides the capability to create high quality single band and combined Red/Green/Blue (RGB) image files in an easy and efficient manner from geostationary imager data files.
+The Geo2Grid software utility provides the capability to create high quality single band, combined Red/Green/Blue (RGB), and satellite product image files in an easy and efficient manner from geostationary imager data files.

 Output images are written in GeoTIFF format, which can be displayed in typical image viewers but contains extra georeferencing information that can be used in geo-spatially aware applications.

 Images can optionally be reprojected to a pre-defined or user-defined grid.

 - GOES-18, GOES-17, and GOES-16 Advanced Baseline Imager (ABI).

 - GOES ABI Cloud Top Temperature and Cloud Top Height Products.

 - GOES Gridded Geostationary Lightning Mapper (GLM) Products.

 - Himawari-8 and Himawari-9 Advanced Himawari Imager (AHI) (both HSD and HimawariCast formats).